txm3278/Enhanced-Region-Behaviors/README.md

    - **Save Failed/Success Message**: Custom chat messages.
    - **Disable After Trigger**: If enabled, the region disables itself after triggering.

-When a token triggers the region, the module will roll the saving throw and apply damage automatically.
+When a token triggers the region, the module will roll the saving throw and apply damage.

 **MidiQOL Integration:**
 If the [MidiQOL](https://foundryvtt.com/packages/midi-qol) module is installed and enabled, Enhanced Region Behavior will use MidiQOL's workflow to handle saving throws and damage rolls for trap regions.
 This allows for advanced automation, including applying effects, rolling chat cards, and integrating with other automation modules.
 If MidiQOL is not present, the module will use Foundry's built-in mechanics for saves and damage.